Best Ice Fishing Fish Finders: Portable, Weatherproof, and Simple

 Portability

-When you have to walk that long on a nice cool summer morning, no big deal.
+When you have to walk that long on a nice, balmy summer morning, no big deal.
 When you have to walk that long in the middle of January with the frigid wind blowing around you, big deal.

-Ideally, you want to get a fish finder that you can use all year.
+Ideally, you want to get a unit you can use all year.
 Many of the options available on Amazon work for both cold and warm water, except the ones with the dedicated ice fishing transducer.

 Those are for hardcore ice anglers who go out multiple times per week for ice jigging.
 If that sounds like you, go for it; get yourself the best ice-fishing fish finder money can buy.